Seizures of Cash at the Airport

 If the required claim is not RECEIVED within that 35-day period, then the government gets to keep all of the money under an administrative forfeiture action.

-If the proper claim is filed within the 35-day period, then the government only has ninety (90) days thereafter to do the following:
+If the proper claim is filed within the 35-day period, then the government only has ninety (90) days to do the following:

 • return the cash or property to the person making the claim;